mddazure/entra-gsa-lab/README.md

 Type `en` and then `conf t`.

+Enter these commands:

+    license boot level network-advantage addon dna-advantage
+    do wr mem
+    do reload

+The NVA will now reboot.
+When rebooting is complete log on again through Serial Console.

+Type `en` and then `conf t`.

 Copy and paste in the modified contents of the c8k.ios file.

 Type `end` and then `sh ip int brief`.